mylk/blog-symfony/README.md

 The app now runs on localhost:8000, you can visit this address to start using it.

-Alternatively, if you have ```docker``` and ```docker-compose``` installed, you can run the application in a container:

-    docker-compose build
-    docker-compose up

-## Mailer setup
+# Mailer setup

-If you want to use the mailer functionality, to inform users and article composer about comments, edit the following in app/config/parameters.yml and add your corresponding Gmail account info:
+If you want to use the mailer functionality to inform users and the article composers about comments, edit the following in app/config/parameters.yml and add your corresponding Gmail account info:

     mailer_user